radius/jquery-activeState/readme.md

 ## Installation

+You need to have jQuery 1.7 or higher.
 Include the script *after* the jQuery library

     <script src="/path/to/jquery.activeState.js"></script>